kcl-lang/kcl-lang.io/docs/tools/cli/openapi/quick-start.md

 go install kusionstack.io/kcl-openapi@latest
 ```

-## 1.3 Verify your installation

-- To verify the installation, you can run the command: `kcl-openapi generate model -h` and the following information indicates your successful installation:
+To verify the installation, you can run the command: `kcl-openapi generate model -h` and the following information indicates your successful installation:

 ```shell
 kcl-openapi command helps you to generate KCL schema structure from K8s CRD YAML/JSON file.